From Contract to House Keys: Breaking Down the House Closing Process

 Step 11: Find homeowners insurance

-If you already have an agent for auto insurance, talk to your agent about homeowner insurance.
+If you already have an agent for auto insurance, talk to your agent about homeowners insurance.
 You may get a premium discount for having multiple policies with the same insurer.
 But it pays to shop around and compare policies to find the best deal.

 If you’re buying a home in a flood zone, you will also have to buy a special insurance policy that covers flooding, which standard homeowners policies exclude.
 The National Flood Insurance Program provides flood policies, which you can buy through an insurance agent.